-The Company's largest five exposures by issuer as of December 31, 2023, were Glam Milhsg Fee LLC, Berkshire Hathaway Inc., Morgan Stanley, Prudential Financial, Inc., and Tcfc Pc Leaseco LP each of which comprised less than 0.7%, and in aggregate comprised 2.1%, of total investments.
+The Company's largest five exposures by issuer as of December 31, 2023, were Glam Milhsg Fee LLC, Berkshire Hathaway Inc., Morgan Stanley, Prudential Financial, Inc., and Tcfc Pc Leaseco LP, each of which comprised less than 0.7%, and in aggregate comprised 2.1% of total investments.

-At December 31, 2023, fixed maturity securities of \$40,341 were held on deposit with various state insurance departments in which WRAC, TLIC, WRNY and WCAC are licensed to operate to provide security and to meet regulatory requirements.
+At December 31, 2024 and 2023, fixed maturity securities of \$40,810 and \$40,341, respectively, were held on deposit with various state insurance departments in which WRAC, TLIC, WRNY and WCAC are licensed to operate to provide security and to meet regulatory requirements.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEAR END DECEMBER 31, 2023
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEARS ENDED DECEMBER 31, 2024 AND 2023 (Amounts in thousands of US dollars, except share amounts)